 6. Boosts Immunity by Killing Harmful Bacteria and Viruses

-Bentonite clay was also found to be effective at killing harmful bacteria.
+BC has been found to be effective at killing harmful bacteria.
 In a study published by the Journal of Antimicrobial Chemotherapy, “results indicate that specific mineral products have intrinsic, heat-stable antibacterial properties, which could provide an inexpensive treatment against numerous human bacterial infections.”
-(1)

 Much of the immune system actually lives inside of the gut microbiome, and when the gut wall is compromised, toxins are better able to leach into the bloodstream and cause serious problems.
 By protecting the gut wall and decreasing the amount of pesticides, toxins, bacteria and chemicals that could potentially enter the blood, the body is better able to protect itself.